Centralia mine fire

 Steam rising through a fissure in the ground in the closed-off area of former Pennsylvania Route 61 in 2010.
-The melted snow, which covered the ground around it, shows areas where heat is escaping from the ground below.
+The melted snow shows areas where heat is escaping from the ground below.

-The Centralia mine fire is a coal-seam fire that has been burning in the labyrinth of abandoned coal mines underneath the borough of Centralia, Pennsylvania, United States, since at least May 27, 1962.
+A coal-seam fire has been burning in the labyrinth of abandoned coal mines underneath the borough of Centralia, Pennsylvania, United States, since at least May 27, 1962.
 Its original cause and start date are still a matter of debate.
 It is burning at depths of up to 300 ft over an 8 mi stretch of 3700 acre.
 At its current rate, it could continue to burn for over 250 years.
 Due to the fire, Centralia was mostly abandoned in the 1980s.
 There were 1,500 residents at the time the fire is believed to have started, but as of 2017 Centralia has a population of 5 and most of the buildings have been demolished.

 Background

 On May 7, 1962, the Centralia Council met to discuss the approaching Memorial Day and how the town would go about cleaning up the Centralia landfill, which was introduced earlier that year.
 The 300-foot-wide, 75-foot-long pit was made up of a 50-foot-deep strip mine that had been cleared by Edward Whitney in 1935, and came very close to the northeast corner of Odd Fellows Cemetery.
 There were eight illegal dumps spread about Centralia, and the council's intention in creating the landfill in one of the abandoned mine pits was to stop the illegal dumping, as new state regulations had forced the town to close an earlier dump west of St. Ignatius Cemetery.
 Trustees at the cemetery were opposed to the landfill's proximity to it but recognized the illegal dumping elsewhere was a serious problem and envisioned that the new pit would resolve it.

 Pennsylvania had passed a precautionary law in 1956 to regulate landfill use in strip mines, as landfills were known to cause destructive mine fires.
 The law required a permit and regular inspection for a municipality to use such a pit.
 George Segaritus, a regional landfill inspector who worked for the Department of Mines and Mineral Industries (DMMI) became concerned about the pit when he noticed holes in the walls and floor, as such mines often cut through older mines underneath.
 Segaritus informed Joseph Tighe, a Centralia councilman, that the pit would require filling with a non-combustible material.